Dune: Part Three: Development

 In 2011, Mary Parent, vice chair of Legendary Entertainment, and her producing partner Cale Boyter acquired adaptation rights for Frank Herbert's novel Dune (1965).
 In November 2016, Legendary acquired the film and TV rights for the Dune franchise.
-Legendary hired Denis Villeneuve to direct a film adaptation of Dune, and later secured a production deal with parent company Warner Bros.
+Legendary hired Denis Villeneuve to direct a film adaptation of Dune, and later secured a production deal with Warner Bros.
 Pictures to make a two-part adaptation of the novel.

 While promoting Dune (2021) at the 78th Venice International Film Festival, Villeneuve confirmed he planned to adapt Herbert's second novel in the series, Dune Messiah (1969), as a part of his franchise if the Dune films were successful.
 After Dune: Part Two (2024) was greenlit in October 2021, Villeneuve reiterated his hope of creating a film based on Dune Messiah.
 Screenwriter Jon Spaihts confirmed in March 2022 that Villeneuve still had plans for a third film, alongside planned television spin-off projects within the Dune franchise.
 Villeneuve intends for Dune Messiah to serve as his final Dune film and installment within his Paul Atreides trilogy.
 He wanted to take a break prior to producing the film due to being exhausted by directing the films back-to-back, intending to direct another film in between.

 Following the release of Dune: Part Two, Legendary CEO Joshua Grode stated that the studio was "engaged" in development.
-In March 2024, Villeneuve was cautious about making the film, as he wanted to ensure the script was good and said he would make the film only if he felt it was superior to Dune: Part Two.
+In March 2024, Villeneuve was cautious about making the film, as he wanted to ensure the script was good and said he would make the film only if he felt it was superior to Part Two.
 By the next month, the film was confirmed to be in development by Villeneuve and Legendary Entertainment.
-On June 28, 2024, Warner Bros. announced a December 18, 2026 release date for an upcoming film directed by Villeneuve, with The Hollywood Reporter and Deadline Hollywood speculating it was the third Dune film.
+In June 2024, Warner Bros. announced a December 18, 2026, release date for an upcoming film directed by Villeneuve, with The Hollywood Reporter and Deadline Hollywood speculating it was the third Dune film.
 Deadline Hollywood also stated that work on the script and casting had continued.
 In October 2024, Villeneuve said he was still writing the film and that he expected to begin production sooner than what he previously expected.
-In August 2025, it was confirmed that Linus Sandgren would serve as the film's cinematographer, replacing Greig Fraser, who previously worked on Dune and Dune: Part Two, due to Fraser's commitments on Sam Mendes's four separate planned the Beatles biopic films he is producing and directing for April 2028.
+In August 2025, it was confirmed that Linus Sandgren would serve as the film's cinematographer, replacing Greig Fraser, who previously worked on Dune and Dune: Part Two, due to Fraser's commitments on Sam Mendes's The Beatles – A Four-Film Cinematic Event (2028).